LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 A rule contains a set of instructions for how to respond to the user input or to the result of an integration call.

-For example, the following rule says that if the user responds to a Yes/No question with the pattern "yes," "yah," or "yup," the dialog flow should continue to the Yes statement.
+As an example, the following rule says that if the user responds to a Yes/No question with the pattern "yes," "yah," or "yup," the dialog flow should continue to the Yes statement.

 <img style="width:750px" class="fancyimage" src="img/ConvoBuilder/interactions_rule.png">

 In question and integration interactions, you can create one or multiple rules depending on how many responses you need to support.

-Use the guided "Edit Rule" interface to:
+Use the guided Add Rule/Edit Rule dialog to:

 1. Specify the rule name.
 2. Define the condition that must evaluate to true for the rule to be executed.
 3. Store data in a [variable or slot]((conversation-builder-variables-slots.html)).
 (Multiple variables are allowed in a rule; only a single slot is allowed in a rule.)
-4. Specify the next step.
+4. Specify the next step in the dialog flow.

 #### Multiple rules